There are many, many ways in which

 |

-DO PATRONIZE PET
+DO PATRONIZE PET SUPPLY

-SUPPLY STORES THAT DON'T SELL LIVE ANIMALS.
-You might even take a
+STORES THAT DON'T SELL LIVE ANIMALS.

-supporting pet mills.
+them for not supporting pet mills.

-support rescue efforts, providing local shelters and rescues an invaluable
+providing local shelters and rescues an invaluable venue to showcase homeless

 |